 Moss is a major headache for lawn lovers.
 Unfortunately, in reality, most lawns will be rarely free of moss, this is due to our ever-changing climate and the conditions our lawns grow in.

 Take each season as it comes.
 Large amounts of moss can easily be treated with fertilizers containing iron (ferrous sulphate).
 Some examples are Lawn Sand and Evergreen Moss Kill.
-Repeated practice of using fertilisers containing iron, moss removal and aeration will help keep moss from getting a hold on your lawn.
+Repeated practice of using fertilisers containing iron coupled with moss removal and aeration will help keep moss from getting a hold on your lawn.

 It is always best to treat moss early in the spring, which is why we prefer to use lawn sand, this has a small nitrogen content but a very high iron content.
 The iron will hammer the moss and the nitrogen will give the grass a “pick me up” tonic.